October 20, 2015

 37% of professionals found their job abroad via a recruitment consultancy or were headhunted

-The report was compiled with the help from European business school (ESCP) and is based on a major online survey which attracted 2,051 respondents, spanning across 99 countries.Posted almost 6 years ago
+The report was compiled with the help from European business school (ESCP) and is based on a major online survey which attracted 2,051 respondents, spanning across 99 countries.Posted about 6 years ago